 Cloud communication technologies continue to advance and improve all the time.
 As more companies shift to cloud services and away from traditional communication technologies, several key trends are emerging.
 As we move into 2018, watch for these cloud communication trends to move to the forefront.

-While connecting communications to the cloud creates greater efficiencies, it also creates greater risk.
+While connecting communications to the private cloud creates greater efficiencies, it also creates greater risk.
 The idea of a hacker eavesdropping on company communications via the internet is not entirely far-fetched, making the security of cloud-based communications a bigger priority.
 That’s not even considering the potential security issues created by lost or stolen devices, misdirected messages, or malware.
 Cloud-based communication providers are going to be increasingly called upon in the coming year to better secure communications technologies, as companies put more scrutiny on their enterprise service providers to keep their data safe.
-Expect the providers that perform best in this area offering advanced security features, to move ahead of the competition.
+Expect the providers that perform best in this area to offer advanced security features, to move ahead of the competition.

-Unified Communications as a Service, or UCaaS, is growing exponentially, and is expected to account for more than 60 percent of corporate phone systems by 2020.
+Unified Communications as a Service, or UCaaS, is growing exponentially and is expected to account for more than 60 percent of corporate phone systems by 2020.
 At the risk of oversimplification, UCaaS is the term for putting all of a business’s communication tools, including voice calling, web and video conferencing, messaging (both voice and text), and chat, into the cloud under the same umbrella.
 With such a service, people can access any tool at any time via any compatible device.
 Given that so many teams work remotely, and that the concept of “business hours” is becoming more fluid, UCaaS is an ideal solution that increases flexibility while reducing costs.
-Not only can companies save money on business travel costs and system maintenance costs, they can offer employees more flexibility in their working arrangements.
+Not only can companies save money on business travel costs and system maintenance costs, but they can also offer employees more flexibility in their working arrangements.
 In fact, UCaaS services like Cisco communications have already been shown to increase productivity by 60 percent, while also decreasing maintenance costs by 51 percent.

 Artificial intelligence has already taken hold in the consumer market – how many times have you asked Siri to give you some information?
 However, expect artificial intelligence to become an increasingly integral part of company communications, as voice recognition technology and intelligent machine learning algorithms become more commonplace.
-This will be especially important in the call center and customer service industries, as chat bots and AI-powered search and service functions become more common, increasing self-service options and improving humans’ ability to provide excellent service.
+This will be especially important in the call center and customer service industries, as chatbots and AI-powered search and service functions become more common, increasing self-service options and improving humans’ ability to provide excellent service.

 Over the last few years, the cost of cloud computing has decreased significantly, thanks in large part to the development of consumer services.
 As consumers embraced the technology outside of work, they began to expect it at work as well, and this contributed to the rise of BYOD.

 One of the major benefits of BYOD, of course, has been reduced computing and communications costs, since businesses no longer need to maintain dedicated telephone lines for all communications.
-The increase in demand and development of the technology has contributed to decreased costs, and today, the price of cloud communication services continues to drop.
+The increase in demand and development of the technology has contributed to decreased costs and today, the price of cloud communication services continues to drop.
 Watch for this trend to continue as more businesses adopt these technologies.